ahmedkhaled11119999/react-script/Readme.md

 6. go to the end of the file and add the following: `PATH=$PATH:CLONED_REPO_PATH`, replace "CLONED_REPO_PATH" with the copied text in your clipboard by clicking CTRL+SHIFT+V in the temrinal.
 7. click CTRL+S to save if you are using nano then CTRL+X to close, or :wq! in command mode for vim or whatever your text-editor saving shortcut and then exit.
 8. restart your terminal.
-9. now go to the directory you want to save your react projec to, and run the script by typing `. create-easy-react project_name` and wait for it :wink:
+9. now go to the directory you want to save your react project to, and run the script by typing `. create-easy-react project_name` and wait for it :wink:

 ---